Experience the grandeur of travelling between Douglas and the south of the Island on a Victorian railway perfectly frozen in time.

-Running from February 24th to November 5th.
+Running from 5th March - 6th November 2016.
 The full journey, from Douglas to Port Erin, takes around one hour.

 Tickets can be purchased from railway stations or from the Welcome Centre at the Sea Terminal in Douglas.
 A return journey from Douglas to Port Erin costs £11.60 for adults and £5.80 for children.

 Disabled access is available with prior notice.

 Both Port Erin and Douglas stations have retained their Victorian stations and operate refreshment facilities.

 If you travel to Port Erin take some time to explore the Railway Museum which is located next to the station.
 You’ll find fully refurbished steam trains, carriages and equipment, which will provide an insight into the Island’s unique steam system.

 Throughout the year a number of special events are held on the steam railway.
 Don’t miss the Transport Festival which takes place in July where you will experience five days of action centred around the Island’s heritage railways, transport museums and historic sites.